mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

       }
     }
 }
 ```

-And it looks like this completed.
-And I'm just going to check rs.isMaster to make sure of that.
-And we can see that our replica set now has four nodes in it and one arbiter.
-So now our replica set is running with one primary, three secondaries, and an arbiter node.
-But our head of engineering just told us we have to kill the arbiter node because we don't have the budget for it.

 So here to the remove command, we just pass the port where our arbiter was running.
 And we've successfully removed it.
 However, right now our replica is set only has four members.
 We can verify that from rs.isMaster.
 Our list of hosts only has four nodes in it.
 So in order to remedy this problem of having an even number of voting members in the set, we don't have to remove our secondary entirely.